 Sue: Is this a spoof?
 I mean, is this actually real?

-She soaks up the rest of the sequence in shocked silence.
+She soaks up the title sequence in shocked silence.

 Sue: Stop the DVD.
 What the hell is K9 and Company when it’s at home?

-Me: It’s a pilot for a series that would have featured Sarah Jane Smith and K9.
+Me: It’s a pilot for a series which would have featured Sarah Jane Smith and K9.
 Like that would ever work.

 Sue: But it was never shown on television, right?

 Me: No, it’s a real Christmas special.

 Sue: Good Lord.
 Okay, if we really have to do this, can I watch the titles again?
 I couldn’t take it all in.
-I think I’m in shock.
+I think I’m still in shock.

-Sue: This is shockingly bad.
-I love the way they run out of footage so they have to repeat it all again.
-Are you sure it isn’t taking the piss?
-You can see K9’s wheels when he’s on top of that dry stone wall.
-I always thought he was supposed to hover off the ground?
+Sue: This is terrible.
+I love how they’ve run out of footage and they have to repeat the shots.
+Are you sure this isn’t taking the piss?
+You can see K9’s wheels when he’s on that dry stone wall.
+I thought he was supposed to hover?